 On Veggie Wednesdays, we provide platters of vegetables with creative low-calorie dips.
 Vegetables people normally would not buy are provided, giving everyone an opportunity to try something new.
 Fruity Fridays give employees a sweet, healthy treat and another opportunity to try new diet-friendly foods.

 Additional activities include special speakers, emailed hints and recipes, and a dedicated page on the company intranet with links to calorie counters and weight loss programs, just to name a few.
 Education efforts seek to help our staff identify healthier food choices and high-calories alternatives.
+They give loads of suggestions to people to help them keep the weight off.
+It’s not just about exercising and eating the right food, but it’s also about having that motivation to keep going.
+Things like investing in a Fitbit are great ways to help people keep on trying (just check out the best fitbit charge 3 tracker benefits for more information on how it can help you)!

 During the whole Biggest Loser process, aside from learning to make better food choices and forming exercise habits, employees learn a lot about one another.
 Hungry, snippy, and in the throes of sugar withdrawal, you tend to become like family and form a closer bond.